 The CMN is a reminder to providers in the capacity market to pay closer attention to any notices or instructions that may appear from us.

-We have considerable experience and expertise operating the system safely and responsibly in all of these scenarios.
+We have considerable experience and expertise operating the system safely and responsibly in these scenarios.
 Moving energy industry participants to make sure we can balance supply and demand is our day job, and something we’re accustomed to doing.

 Whatever the time of year, you can rest assured that our expert team of control engineers are working 24/7 to keep electricity flowing to where you need it.